ketoloco/SurfScraper/README.md

             GPIO.output(11, True) # Turns on the Green LED
 ```

 This python script is then beeing executed in consistent periods via cronjob.
-The LED's are on as long there is a forecast.
+The LED's are on as long surf conditions are published for the spot.